course-correction/scanssd/README.md

 ### Visualize results

+**Note:** If you have used makefile to generate predictions, activate conda first by using `conda activate scanssd` to make sure all the package dependencies are met.

 After prediction have been generated you can overlay them over the original image with the script below.
 You can also optionally overlay the grounds truths as well.
 Run `python src/utils/viz_final_boxes.py --help` for more information.
 The script will generate an output image containing the predictions (in <span style="color:green">green</span>) boxes overlaid with the actual ground-truth boxes